Supervisor

-If an employee cannot do the above, legally, they are probably not a supervisor, but in some other category, such as a work group leader or lead hand.
+If an employee cannot do the above, legally, they are most likely not a supervisor, but in some other category, such as a work group leader or lead hand.
 A supervisor is first and foremost an overseer whose main responsibility is to ensure that a group of subordinates get out the assigned amount of production, when they are supposed to do it and within acceptable levels of quality, costs and safety.

 A supervisor is responsible for the productivity and actions of a small group of employees.
-The supervisor has several manager-like roles, responsibilities, and powers.
-Two of the key differences between a supervisor and a manager are (1) the supervisor does not typically have "hire and fire" authority, and (2) the supervisor does not have budget authority.
-Supervisors are not considered part of the organization's proper management and instead are seen as senior members of the workforce.
-Unlike middle managers, supervisors presence is essential for the execution of the work.
+A supervisor has several manager-like roles, responsibilities and powers.
+Two key differences between a supervisor and a manager are: a supervisor typically does not have "hire and fire" authority and a supervisor does not have budget authority.
+Supervisors are not considered part of the organization's proper management and instead are seen as senior members of a workforce.
+Unlike middle managers, supervisors presence is essential for the execution of work.

-Lacking "hire and fire" authority means that a supervisor may not recruit the employees working in the supervisor's group nor does the supervisor have the authority to terminate an employee.
-The supervisor may participate in the hiring process as part of interviewing and assessing candidates, but the actual hiring authority rests in the hands of a Human Resource Manager.
-The supervisor may recommend to management that a particular employee be terminated and the supervisor may be the one who documents the behaviors leading to the recommendation but the actual firing authority rests in the hands of a manager.
+Lacking "hire and fire" authority means that a supervisor may not recruit employees working in the supervisor's group nor does the supervisor have the authority to terminate an employee.
+A supervisor may participate in the hiring process as part of interviewing and assessing candidates, but the actual hiring authority rests in the hands of a Human Resource Manager.
+The supervisor may recommend to management that a particular employee be terminated and the supervisor may be the one who documents the behaviors leading to the recommendation, but the actual firing authority rests on the authority of a manager.

-Lacking budget authority means that a supervisor is provided a budget developed by management within which constraints the supervisor is expected to provide a productive environment for the employees of the supervisor's work group.
+Lacking budget authority means a supervisor is provided a budget developed by upper management within which constraints the supervisor is expected to provide a productive environment for the employees of the supervisor's work group.
 A supervisor will usually have the authority to make purchases within specified limits.
 A supervisor is also given the power to approve work hours and other payroll issues.
-Normally, budget affecting requests such as travel will require not only the supervisor's approval but the approval of one or more layers of management.
+Normally, budget affecting requests such as travel will require not only the supervisor's approval, but the approval of one or more layers of management.

 As a member of management, a supervisor's main job is more concerned with orchestrating and controlling work rather than performing it directly.

 Role and responsibilities

-Supervisors are uniquely positioned through direct daily employee contact to respond to employee needs, problems, and satisfaction.
-Supervisors are the direct link between management and the work force and can be most effective in developing job training, safety attitudes, safe working methods and identifying unsafe acts.
+Supervisors are uniquely positioned through direct daily employee contact to respond to employee needs, problems and satisfaction.
+Supervisors are the direct link between management and the workforce and can be most effective in developing job training, safety attitudes, safe working methods and identifying unsafe acts.